codeameng/monorepo-recommended/README.md

 - [ ] Add scripts to check if the "type" field in package.json is correctly set to "module"
 - [ ] Add scripts to configure VSCode
   - [ ] use Markdown parser for .cursorrules files
+  - [ ] configure ESLint extension for monorepo workspace
+    - [ ] set workspaceFolder as the working directory
+    - [ ] configure workingDirectories for multi-root workspaces
+    - [ ] ensure proper ESLint configuration resolution in sub-packages
 - [ ] Add scripts to verify that dependencies in package.json use exact version numbers
 - [ ] Add scripts to verify that tsconfig.root.json excludes workspace directories
 - [ ] Add scripts to verify that @typescript/node\* version in @packages/typescript-config matches the Node.js version specified in root package.json engines.node